JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 Whenever a function like `await()` is called, the method stops (suspends) its execution.
 It continues execution once the `Promise` can be resolved.

-To give users a selection of videos, you can define the `fetchVideos()` function, which will fetch 25 videos from the same API as above.
+To give users a selection of videos, define the `fetchVideos()` function, which will fetch 25 videos from the same API as above.
 To run all the requests concurrently, use the [`async`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/async.html) functionality provided by Kotlin's coroutines:

 1. Add the following implementation to your `App.kt`: